Describing Places ESL Activities, Games and Worksheets

 ESL Describing Places Activity - Vocabulary and Speaking: Gap-fill, Guided Discussion, Controlled and Freer Practice - Pair Work - Upper-intermediate (B2) - 25 minutes

 In this insightful describing places activity, students discuss their preferences about different places and practice adjectives that describe places.
 First, students complete Which do you prefer...? questions with adjectives related to places.
-In pairs, students then discuss each question.
-After agreeing on which option is the best and why, they write their answers in the column on the right.
+In pairs, students then discuss each question and come to an agreement on which option is the best and why, writing their answers in the column on the right.
 After that, students pair up with a different partner and compare their answers.
-Finally, have a feedback session to go over the students' answers as a class.
+Finally, students give feedback to the class on their answers.

 Places We Prefer Preview